n4ze3m/dialoqbase/README.md

 ## Disclaimer

 Dialoqbase is a side project and is not ready for production.
 It is still in the early stages of development and may contain bugs and security issues.
-Use it at your own risk.
+Use it at your own risk. *Breaking changes may occur at any time without prior notice.*

 ## TODO